The hardest thing about these keto candied nuts is to stop eating! Cinnamon-nom-nom 😋

 - 1/4 teaspoon blackstrap molasses (optional)

-Option 2: For the high protein version, additionally add:
+Option 2: For the high protein version, also add:

 - 1 scoop of unflavored (or vanilla) whey protein

 - 1 tablespoon of water

 - Preheat oven to 150 °C (300 °F).

 - Beat the egg white to stiff peaks

 - Add the keto sweetener, cinnamon, nutmeg, vanilla extract and blackstrap molasses (if using).
 Mix until fully combined.

 - If doing the Option 2 with whey protein powder, add one scoop of whey protein powder and a tablespoon of water.
 Mix it up until the whey is also fully dissolved.